BrenoSantanaBruno/stlReader-DevStorm/README.md

 Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please follow the guidelines in the project's CONTRIBUTING.md file.

-License
-This project is licensed under the [License Name] License - see the LICENSE file for details.

-Acknowledgments
-Acknowledgment 1
-Acknowledgment 2
-...
-typescript
-Copy code

-Please replace `<repository-url>`, `project-directory`, and other p